 "40th Anniversary of the Filming of E.T. on White Oak Ave."
 Granada Hills, CA

 We keep the ancient tradition of writing on the walls alive as we preserve history with Murals.
-We work with businesses to build help build their brand with painted signs and logos.
+We'll work with to create your vision for a Mural or with a hand painted sign, or logo.
 Murals are a great use of wall space to bring beauty and a community together.
-We also host Art shows featuring creatives from The Valley
+We also host Art shows featuring creatives from The Val

 The 5 W's and the H of the "Encino - An Homage" Mural located at 17432 Ventura Blvd.
 Encino CA 91316 at the QuikWash.
 We started developing the plan for, (at the time was our 4th Mural), January 10, 2021, around the peak of the Covid-19 Pandemic, and finished April 30, 2023.
 After running out of funds from aerial lift costs, the project was out on hold, Luckily Councilmember Nithya Rahman's office was there to help provide funds to complete Encino's newest landmark.